31 SQUADRON RAAF Base Wagga

 31SQN’s mission statement is to provide permanent Airbase operations and support the sustainment of ADF training at RAAF Base Wagga.
 In order to achieve this mission 31SQN provides a number of necessary functions that directly support and assist with the delivery of Induction, Initial Employment Training and Postgraduate Training.
 31SQN services include Base Command and Control, coordination of Airbase operations, support to ADF exercises, ceremonial functions, Mechanical Equipment Operations and Maintenance Section (MEOMS) and Road Movements.
 31SQN undertakes the important roles of maintaining and improving relationships with the traditional custodians of the land, the Wiradjuri people, through the RAAF Base Wagga Indigenous Liaison Officer (ILO).
 31SQN also plays a major role with the coordination of Air Force Reserve members in the Riverina region, along with the coordination and facilitation of base-wide events including VIP visits.

 Under the Joint Framework for Base Accountability (JFBA), the Commanding Officer (CO) of 31SQN is the Air Base Executive Officer (ABXO), and reports to the Senior Australian Defence Force Officer (SADFO) who authorises common base activities and has the lead on Defence’s engagement with the local community.
-31SQN transitioned from Air Force Training Group (AFTG) to Combat Support Group in October 2017 to align with the Base Accountabilities Model at other Air Force bases.
+31SQN transitioned from Air Force Training Group (AFTG) to Combat Support Group in October 2017 to align with the command arrangements that exist at other Air Force bases.

 HISTORY OF NUMBER 31 SQUADRON